-The reason that they gather around the springs.
-The springs have a constant temp of 74°F/23°C. During high tide, they move to the Three Sisters Springs, and at low tide, they gather outside in the channel at Idiot’s Delight I and II.
+The reason that they gather around the springs: the springs have a constant temp of 74°F/23°C. During high tide, they move to the Three Sisters Springs, and at low tide, they gather outside in the channel at Idiot’s Delight I and II.

 They migrate to the springs when the sea temperature is too cold for them.
-The springs have a constant temperature of 20°C/68°F which they need to survive.
+The springs have a constant temperature of 20°C/68°F, which they need to survive.

 While manatees can be found in large numbers from mid-November until mid-March, exceptions are possible.
-In 2018, for example, they already left the springs in mid-February due to an unusual high day temperature.
+In 2018, for example, they already left the springs in mid-February due to an unusually high day temperature.
 On the other hand, in one year, they stayed until April, even early May.

-To be on the safe side stick to the mentioned months above.
+To be on the safe side, stick to the months mentioned above.
 It is an unforgettable experience when a manatee comes close and gives you a kiss or even hugs you.
 That was incredible.

 Manatee Season in Florida

 This is the time to spot Manatees and swim with them.
 The total population in Crystal River can reach up to 800 manatees in the winter.
 That's why so many visitors come in the winter months.
 Be prepared to compete with the best tour spots with hundreds of others.
 That's why it's essential to book in advance.
 If they are fully booked, no chance of getting on a tour.

 I was wondering who was hugging me and trying to take me on a dive.
 I was glad to have the aqua noddle from the tour company.

 However, the most important is that the manatees don't get disturbed by these tours.
 Groups are small and spread throughout the day.
 From my own experience, the manatees love the interactions with the snorkelers as long as they stay calm - no hectic movements.
 I got hugged and kissed by different manatees.